Jtog123/Beanstalk_Language/README.md

 Beanstalk in a general purpose programming language.
 The creation of this language serves as an excerise in trying to understand the nuts and bolts of programming language design and creation.

 The inspiration for the name comes from the old English fairy tale "Jack and the Beanstalk".
+The inspiration for the idea comes from Robert Nystrom's book "Crafting Interpreters" which will also serve as the guide to constructing this language.

 <img src="https://github.com/Jtog123/Beanstalk/blob/3a90e80d5877af6dba166c91c898c4221f4d1f7a/JackBeanstalkGiant.jpg" width="400" height="500">